githubtraining/write-a-ll-course/README.md

 - create responses
 - publish a course to GitHub Learning Lab

+> Note: Creating courses on Learning Lab is currently available in public beta.
+If you're not a member of the public beta, you will be unable to publish the course you create with this course.
+>
+> Features and requirements may change at any time during this period.
+You can request to join the public beta by [contacting us](https://lab.github.com/organizations#form).
+>
-**Note:** In order to publish your final course, you'll need to transfer it to your designated Learning Lab organization.
+> In order to publish your final course, you'll need to transfer it to your designated Learning Lab organization.